sanjar-notes/nodejs/home/4_resource_itineraries/2_Node_js_complete_guide_academind/20_File_uploads_and_downloads/323_Configuring_multer.md

 # 323. Configuring multer
 Created Sunday 27 August 2023

+## Can't access `req`
-Currently, the most config we have done is to use the `dest` option for specifying the destination. <details><summary>But this isn't enough</summary> - since the destination is either static.
-Almost it could have some mostly static logic, since we have no access to request parameters (`req`)</details>
+Currently, the most config we have done is to use the `dest` option for specifying the destination. <details><summary>But this isn't enough</summary> the destination (or logic of) is static and any rename logic will also be static, since we don't have `req` </details>

----
+## Accessing `req` with `diskStorage`

-Not to worry, multer accepts a much more powerful config.
+In addition to the simple `dest`, multer accepts a much more powerful config.
 This config has to be created in a certain format, the config key is 'storage'.
 Code:
 ```js
 const multer = require('multer');